 Freezing And Storing Instructions

-These cookies can last for a long time.
+These cookies have a long shelf life!

 - To Store.
-Store leftover cookies in an airtight container at room temperature for up to one week.
-These cookies have a longer shelf life compared to many other gluten-free options, making them a fantastic make-ahead treat!
+Keep leftover cookies in an airtight container at room temperature for up to one week.
+They last longer than many other gluten-free options, making them a great make-ahead treat!

 Variations